 It can change fast.
 Check the forecast and change your plans if needed.

-Before any trip, check metservice.com.
+Before any trip, check the forecast at metservice.com.
 If there is bad weather forecasted, think carefully about whether your trip will be safe and consider adjusting or cancelling your plans.

 When reading the forecast, think about how it will impact your trip.
-For example, heavy rain will cause river levels to rise and strong wind will make exposed ridges unsafe.
-Pack sunscreen, sunglasses, a sun hat and plenty of extra water in hot weather.
+For example, heavy rain will cause river levels to rise and strong winds will make exposed ridges unsafe.
+Ensure you pack sunscreen, sunglasses, a sun hat and plenty of extra water in hot weather.